pyscaffold/pyscaffoldext-markdown/README.md

 # pyscaffoldext-markdown

-WORK-IN-PROGRESS

-PyScaffold extension which replaces [reStructuredText] by [Markdown].
+PyScaffold extension which replaces [reStructuredText] formatted files by [Markdown] format except for Sphinx-related files.

 ## Usage

 Just install this package with `pip install pyscaffoldext-markdown` and note that `putup -h` shows a new option `--markdown`.
-Basically this extension will replace all `.rst` files with `.md` files and Sphinx is configured to use Markdown by default.
+Basically this extension will replace all `README.rst` by `README.md`.
+The support of Markdown files in Sphinx will be activated.
+Due to limitations of the Markdown syntax compared to reStructuredText, the main documentation files still use reStructuredText by default.

-Remember to install [wheel] version 31 or higher and use [twine] to upload your package to [PyPI] instead of `python setup.py release` for this to work, i.e.:
+Remember to install [wheel] version 0.31 or higher and use [twine] to upload your package to [PyPI] instead of `python setup.py release` for this to work, i.e.:
 ```commandline
 python setup.py sdist bdist_wheel